 Walt Disney World is a incredibly complex organization and it’s simply not possible for every Cast Member to know every single thing about the resort.
 The specific role of Cast Members at x8844 is booking bounceback offers, so they have specialized knowledge of the promotions, and will be much better at helping you.
 (Same goes for travel agents and having this specialized knowledge.)
 Think of it like a doctor.
 Your proctologist might be great, but you should really go to a neurosurgeon for brain surgery.

 Ultimately, booking a bounceback offer is not brain surgery, even if our long-winded explanation might make it seem just as complicated.
 Hopefully, we’ve broken these discounts down in a way that makes sense and clarifies the who/how/when/etc. of Walt Disney World Bounceback Offers.
 We are huge fans of these deals, as they take a lot of the stress out of booking discounts–namely, the waiting and hoping there’s availability for your travel dates and resort.
-If you get the chance, we’d recommend booking the 2019 Free Dining Bounceback Offer.
-It’s likely to be one of the best/only discounts available for December 2019 travel dates!
+If you get the chance, we’d recommend booking the Bounceback Offer as a safety net, especially if Free Dining is the bounceback offer available when you visit Walt Disney World.

 Have you booked a bounceback offer at Walt Disney World?
 Do you make a point of calling x8844 to check for bouncebacks even if you don’t receive an in-room flier?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!